j7k6/docs.j7k6.org/_posts/2018-11-28-network-file-replication-glusterfs-ubuntu.md

    gluster volume start gv0
    ```

-To mount The volumes run `mount /mnt/glusterfs` on each server.
+To mount the volumes run `mount /mnt/glusterfs` on each server.

 ---